pnnl/GenrAItOR/paper/paper.md

 --output_path ./data/training/hf_dataset
 ```

-This will produce the folder `./data/training/hf_dataset` which can be loaded via:
+This produces the training dataset at `./data/training/hf_dataset`, loadable via:

 ```python
 from datasets import load_from_disk